w-shackleton/do-not-run-this-code/README.md

 had an app that showed you a picture of a llama or a duck, and mine was (a) better (as measured by Google Play ratings) and (b) didn't have ads.
 Fortunately they never got lawyers involved ;)

+## roughly-2013/mandelfly

+A mandelbrot renderer written in OpenCL with bignum arithmetic.
+I wrote a sort-of bignum implementation in OpenCL in which the 64-bit implementation just used native instructions, and the 128-bit implementation used the 64-bit implementation and the Karatsuba algorithm.
+Use of C macros allowed arbitrary recursion using this half-width implementation and the app could recompile the kernel when the precision limit was reached.